 \subsection{Configuration of Panel-MDP}

-Existing MDP-based re-ranking models usually correspond the time steps to the ranks in the output result list, and the actions to the input items.
+Existing MDP-based re-ranking models usually define the time steps to the ranks in the output result list, and the actions to the input items.
 This configuration, however, can only generate ranking lists because the time steps naturally form a sequence.

-Panel-MDP also formalizes the process of converting a list of items~$\mathbf{L}$ to a result panel $\mathbf{P}$ as a sequential decision making.
-However, different from existing MDP-based ranking models, Panel-MDP defines its \emph{time-steps as the ranks in the input list~$\mathbf{L}$, and the actions is defined as the slots in the panel $\mathbf{P}$}, as shown in Figure~\ref{fig:procedure}.
-In this way, it can naturally generate a grid-based result panel by processing the items $\mathbf{L}$ sequentially.
+Different from existing MDP-based ranking models, Panel-MDP defines its \emph{time-steps as the ranks in the input list~$\mathbf{L}$, and the actions are defined as the user-item preference predictions and the slots in the panel $\mathbf{P}$}.
+In this way, Panel-MDP naturally generates a grid-based result panel, through processing the items $\mathbf{L}$ in a sequential manner.

-Specifically, Panel-MDP's time step, state, action, state transition, reward function, and discount factor are defined as follows:
+Specifically, Panel-MDP's time step, state, action, state transition, reward function and discount factor are defined as follows: